Michael-Prescott/michael_prescott_hudl_take_home/README.md

 ## Environment Variables

-Sensitive data (like usernames and passwords) are loaded from the created `.env` file via [dotnev](https://www.npmjs.com/package/dotenv)
+Sensitive data (like usernames and passwords) is loaded from the created `.env` file via [dotenv](https://www.npmjs.com/package/dotenv)

 - USERNAME: Valid login email for Hudl
 - PASSWORD: Valid login password for the above USERNAME